 Two major interdependent parameters influence the characterization of particles that collect on the surface of solar photovoltaic panels [10].
 These are the properties of dust particles and the local environment where the solar photovoltaic panel is installed.
 Dust properties include the size, source, and weight of the particles.
 For instance, particles containing acidic components can gradually erode the surface of the photovoltaic panel [11].
 According to studies, the distribution of the size of suspended particles collected on the surface of the solar PV cell due to dust is critically significant and has a linear effect on the degradation of solar cell efficiency [12].
 The dispersion, reflection, and absorption of light on solar panels, in addition to how solar panels interact with wind speed, are influenced by the size of suspended particles from dust accumulation [4].
-Research conducted by [13] revealed that dust particles accumulating on the surface of photovoltaic systems ranged in size from one to fifty millimeters in diameter.
+Research conducted by revealed that dust particles accumulating on the surface of photovoltaic systems ranged in size from one to fifty millimeters in diameter [13].

 The local environment includes surrounding weather conditions, vegetation, and human activities such as exploration, construction, and production, all of which can directly or indirectly affect the performance of solar photovoltaic panels.
-It has been observed that a smooth surface reduces dust particle accumulation compared to a rough, sticky surface [14].
+It has been observed that a smooth surface reduces dust particle accumulation compared to a rough or sticky surface [14].
 The installation position, determined by the direction of sunlight for optimal absorption of solar irradiance and wind direction, significantly impacts dirt accumulation on the surface of solar photovoltaic panels.
 Research has shown that the more horizontal a solar panel is, the greater the tendency for dirt to accumulate on its surface [15].
 Additionally, mild wind can contribute to dirt accumulation on panel surfaces, while strong wind results in less accumulation due to its ability to displace dirt.

 This paper presents an experiment on dust characteristics and their effect on the performance of solar photovoltaic modules over six months.
 The observed morphology of the dust particles indicates they vary in shape and size, ranging from 1.61 to 38.40µm.
 The findings reveal a linear relationship between dust density and the power output of the photovoltaic module, indicating a reduction of 1.7% per g/m².
 Moreover, it was reported that dust accumulation depends on the tilt angle of the solar photovoltaic module.
 According to the report, for tilt angles of 0 °, 25 °, and 45 °, the dust accumulation measured 37.63%, 14.11%, and 10.95%, respectively.